mattyoung101/omicron/README.md

 Team Omicron (2019)
 ====================

 This repository contains the code powering Team Omicron's 2019 robot, competing in RoboCup Jr Soccer.
-It is written almost entirely in C, without some Python scripts for code generation and debugging.
+It is written mostly in C, with some Python scripts for code generation and debugging.

 For more information on our robot, please see our team's PowerPoint and poster.

 Contact Matt Young (25070@bbc.qld.edu.au) for any questions, queries, qualms or concerns.

+## General overview
+Our robot consists of two microcontrollers: the ESP32 which acts as a master for running logic, and a Teensy 3.5 slave which reads light sensors and controls motors.
+The ESP project is in main/ and components/, while the Teensy project is in Teensy/.
+The ESP project uses the ESP-IDF toolchain, and as of writing (October 2019) it is believed that we are the only team in RoboCup Jr worldwide to use the ESP32 with IDF (most other teams use Arduino).
+The ESP32 project is written in C11 and the Teensy 3.5 project is written in C++98.

+The robot's behaviour is implemented using a finite state machine.
+The implementation of this is in fsm.c and fsm.h, while the implementation of the FSM states are in the states* files (this is all in the "main" directory).
+To increase our robot's teamwork ability, we use Bluetooth Classic stack built in to the ESP32 to perform inter-robot communication, meaning our defender robot can switch to an attacker if it gets the ball, and the attacker can become a defender if the current attacker goes off for damage.

+To perform intra-robot communication between the ESP32 and Teensy, we use Protocol Buffers via the nanopb library.
+The bytes are sent over UART clocked at 115200 baud.

+For more information about our gameplay features and hardware, you should consult Omicron's team poster and/or website.

 ### Important notice about IDF version
 Due to the fact that we sync the file `sdkconfig`, it's important that you use the exact same IDF version that we do, to avoid merge conflicts.